Denali National Park and Preserve: Glaciers

 Large amounts of rock debris are carried on, in, and beneath the ice as the glaciers move downslope.
 Lateral moraines are created as debris accumulates as low ridges of till that ride along the edge of the moving glaciers.
 When lateral moraines adjacent to each other join, they create medial moraines, which are also carried down on the surface of the moving ice.

 Braided meltwater streams heavily loaded with rock debris continually shift and intertwine their channels over valley floors.
-Valley trains are built up as streams drop quantities of poorly sorted sediment.
+Valley trains form as streams drop quantities of poorly sorted sediment.
 Valley trains are long, narrow accumulations of glacial outwash, confined by valley walls.

-Kettles are formed when glacial retreat and melting is rapid, and blocks of ice are still buried under till.
+Kettles are formed when glacial retreat and melting are rapid, and blocks of ice are still buried under till.
 When the ice under the till melts, the till slumps in and forms depressions called kettles.
 When kettles fill with water, they are known as kettle lakes.
 Kettle lakes are visible near the Polychrome Overlook, the Teklanika rest stop, and Wonder Lake.

 Permafrost

 Permanently frozen ground is known as permafrost.
 The permafrost is discontinuous in Denali due to differences in vegetation, temperatures, snow cover, and hydrology.
 The active layer freezing and thawing seasonally can be from 1 inch (25 mm) to 10 feet (3.0 m) thick.
 The permafrost layer is located between 30 and 100 feet (9.1 and 30.5 m) below the active layer.
 A stand of oddly leaning white spruce growing on a lower slope of Denali is called the Drunken Forest.
-The trees lean due to the soil sliding as a result of permafrost freeze/thaw cycles.
-Permafrost impacts the ecosystem in the park by influencing hydrology, patterns of vegetation, and wildlife.
+The trees lean due to soil sliding caused by permafrost freeze-thaw cycles.
+Permafrost impacts the park's ecosystem by influencing hydrology, vegetation patterns, and wildlife.
 During the very cold Pleistocene climates, all of Denali was solidly frozen.
 The northern areas of the range are still frozen due to continued cold temperatures.
 About 75% of Denali had near-surface permafrost, or an active permafrost layer, in the 1950s.
 In the 2000s, around 50% of Denali had near-surface permafrost.
 It is suspected that by the 2050s, only about 6% of surface permafrost will remain.
 Because of climate change, most of the shallow permafrost is thawing.
-It is estimated that with an additional 1–2 degree warming, most of Denali's permafrost will thaw.
+It is estimated that with an additional 1–2 degrees of warming, most of Denali's permafrost will thaw.
 Permafrost thaw causes landslides as the ice-rich soil transforms into mud slurry.
 Landslides have previously impacted accessibility in Denali by obstructing the roads in the park.
 Permafrost thaw releases additional carbon into the atmosphere.

-Shallow ponds in Denali are known as thaw lakes and cave-in lakes that are formed when the water warmed by the sun forms basins in the underlying permafrost.
-These ponds deepen gradually during the summer and, if the temperature is high enough, they will grow in size as their rims collapse.
+Thawing of ice-rich permafrost creates thermokarst features.
+The ground loses the support of its ground ice and subsides irregularly, and the resulting depressions fill with water to form thaw lakes and cave-in lakes.